Angular2Guy/AngularAndSpring/README.md

 To test the setup the application has to be started and the Docker Images for Prometheus and Grafana have to be started and configured.
 The scripts 'runGraphana.sh' and 'runPrometheus.sh' can be used as a starting point.
 The Spring Actuator configuration shows primarily the http performance and the Gc pauses.
 More metrics can be enabled in the application.properties file.

+## Jvm Memory management

+The memory state and other values of the Jvm can be watched with the jstat tool that is included in the jdk.
+To watch the memory of a running Jvm this command can be used:

+jstat -gcutil -h 10 insert_process_id 1000

 ## Setup

 MongoDB 4.4.x or newer.